-- Virus or other malware (malicious software) infection from infected sites - Disclosure of confidential information - Damage to the Council's reputation - Social engineering attacked (also known as 'phishing') - Cyber Bullying, witch-hunting, stalking or harassment - Civil or criminal action relating to breaches of legislation - Breach of safeguarding through the use of images or personal details leading to the exploitation of vulnerable adults - Breaking of privacy laws
+- Virus or other malware (malicious software) infection from infected sites. - Disclosure of confidential information. - Damage to the Council's reputation. - Social engineering attacked (also known as 'phishing'). - Cyber Bullying, witch-hunting, stalking or harassment. - Civil or criminal action relating to breaches of legislation. - Breach of safeguarding with images or personal details leading to the exploitation of vulnerable adults. - Breaking of privacy laws.